-9.3.1 Securing DHCP on the Cable Network Link
+9.3.1 Securing DHCP on the Cable Network Link47

 DHCP is a client-server protocol.
-When EAE is enabled for a CM, security of DHCP messages between the CMTS and the CM is provided by encrypting DHCP packets as they pass across the cable network link.
+When EAE is enabled for a CM, security of unicast DHCP messages between the CMTS and the CM is provided by encrypting DHCP packets as they pass across the cable network link.
 It is assumed in this specification that the path between the DHCP server and the CMTS is secured through mechanisms outside the scope of this specification (see also Section 5).

-9.3.2 DHCPv6
+9.3.2 DHCPv648

-CMs support the lightweight DHCPv6 authentication protocol for IPv6 provisioning [DOCSIS MULPI 3.0].
-As the lightweight DHCPv6 authentication protocol relies on DHCPv6 messages to distribute Reconfigure keys to the CMs, it is essential that DHCPv6 messages be encrypted.
-If a CM is provisioned to accept DHCPv6 Reconfigure messages, then EAE should be enabled, in order to protect the value of the Reconfigure key.
+CMs support the lightweight DHCPv6 authentication protocol for IPv6 provisioning [DOCSIS MULPIv3.0].
+As the lightweight DHCPv6 authentication protocol relies on DHCPv6 messages to distribute Reconfigure keys to the CMs, it is essential that DHCPv6 messages be protected.
+If a CM is provisioned to accept DHCPv6 Reconfigure messages, then enabling EAE adds additional protection for the value of the Reconfigure key.